romain-trotard/redis-timing-tracker/README.md

 }
 ```

+> **Note:** By concatenating the `describeNames` and the `name` we get the `uniqueTestName` of the test.

-- Event to summarize all tests run with the type `fullTest`:
+- Event to summarize all tests run with the type `fullTest`.
+Thanks to it, we know how much time takes all the tests to run, when the tests ran, the number of test launched and the commit sha if we are in a git repository.
+The full type is the following one:

 ```ts
 type FullTestTimingEvent = {
     // The type of the event